CambriaSolutions/wordpress-chatframe-plugin/README.txt

 # === Cambria Chat Frame ===
+Contributors:
+Donate link: cambriasolutions.com
+Tags:
+Requires at least: 3.0.1
+Tested up to: 3.4
+Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a WordPress plugin for Cambria Solutions\' chat frame.
+This is a WordPress plugin for Cambria Solutions' chat frame.

 == Description ==
-This includes Cambria\’s chat frame as a react app.
+This includes Cambria’s chat frame as a react app.
-Inside the public/app/src folder you can customize the colors, title, activation preferences, and the destination of the bot itself.
+Inside the `public/app/src folder` you can customize the colors, title, activation preferences, and the destination of the bot itself.

 == Prerequisites ==